Healthy Indian Food

 The hot constituent of this fruit is a substance called capsaicin.
 It has been used as a pain reliever for centuries as well as an aid to increase circulation.
 It is also suggested that the consumption of hot peppers stimulates the body to produce endorphins which not only speed up metabolism but could be a contributory factor to our enjoyment of a good curry as the ‘high’ produced is addictive!

-Cooking Healthy Indian Recipes:
+Cooking Healthy Indian For Yourself:

 Start a Free Trial Today